Abraham Busschop

-Abraham Busschop or Abraham Bisschop (1670, Dordrecht – 1729, Middelburg), was an 18th-century painter from the Northern Netherlands.
+Abraham Busschop or Abraham Bisschop (1670, Dordrecht – 1729, Middelburg), was an 18th-century painter from the Dutch Republic.

 Biography

 According to Houbraken he was the son of the Cornelis Bisschop and the brother of Jacobus.

 According to the RKD he became a member of the Middelburg Guild of St. Luke in 1715.
 He is known for still lifes and bird and animal pieces.